How To Brew German Helles Exportbier Homebrew Challenge

 Places like Dortmund, Munich, Plzen, and other areas of Germany all brewed beers with a single malt.
 The characteristics of these malts were allowed to shine and be in the forefront of each of these distinctive beer styles.

-The hard water in Dortmund also contributed to the characteristics of a German Helles Exportbier.
 The water, being high in calcium sulfate and calcium chloride, brings out the hop and malt flavors and gives the German Helles Exportbier its predictable firmness.

 Style Profile and Characteristics of a German Helles Exportbier